 Tuesday 1st October 2019

-The company, which works with librarians and publishers at organisations and businesses across the world to ensure users have quick and easy access to online resources, has developed and tested the automated internal tool which is now being used as part of the onboarding process when library customers join the global platform.
+We have developed and tested the automated internal tool which is now being used as part of the onboarding process when library customers join the global platform.

 The tool provides an insight into which access methods publishers are using so libraries will benefit from a significantly reduced set-up phase.